Colorado Lottery: Colorado Lotto

 On January 24, 1989, Colorado Lotto began.
 Initially it was drawn Saturdays.
 On July 18, 1990, Wednesday drawings were added.
 Six of 42 numbers were chosen.
 The minimum jackpot was $1 million(annuity with cash option); games cost $1.
 Colorado Lotto's final drawing was on September 22, 2019, after which it was replaced by Colorado Lotto+.
 The largest Colorado Lotto jackpot was $27 million, won by Kim Walker of Boulder in 1992.
+The jackpot average for the game was about $3.4 million.

 MatchPlay

-MatchPlay, which ended on ended June 29, 2012, was drawn on Tuesdays and Fridays.
+MatchPlay, which ended on June 29, 2012, was drawn on Tuesdays and Fridays.
 Games were $2 each; each play consisted of three sets of six numbers.
 The first set could either be chosen by the player, or as a computer-generated "quick pick"; the other two always were quick picks.
 Six of 38 numbers were drawn.
 Prizes were won in two ways: "line play"(matching enough numbers in any of the six-number sets), or "combination play"(if enough of the 18 numbers across the three sets were matched.
 Some $2 plays won in both categories.)

 An example of a game similar to MatchPlay is Pennsylvania's Match 6.